kd00r/RA2-on-Win11/README.md

 # RA2-on-Win11
-Instruction on how to runthe Origin version of  Red Alert 2 on Windows 11
+Instruction on how to run the Origin version of  Red Alert 2 on Windows 11

 # Downloading your bought copy of RA2+YR from Origin:

 1. Download RA2+YR from within the Origin client.
 2. Download https://bibber.eu/downloads/cnc-ultimate-collection-launchers/